Leo-Ma0502/Coffee-machine-API/README.md

 ## Environment variables (IMPORTANT IF PLANNING TO RUN IT)

-To secure the third party url and api key, these variables are not included in the source code, and the configuration file containing these information are removed from the repository.
-Thus, please create a file "appsettings.json" in Coffee-machine-API/CoffeeMachineAPI, and add the following content in it:
+To secure the third-party URL and API key, these variables are not included in the source code, and the configuration file containing this information is removed from the repository.
+Thus, please edit the file "appsettings.json" in CoffeeMachineAPI (the directory at the same level as CoffeeMachineAPITests), and this file should look like this after changing:

 ```
 {